prenderj/variant_tutorial/README.md

 # Session 3: Association study with plink
 ## Dataset
+The data you need for this session can be copied from */export/data/ilri/bioinformatics/workshop_dnaseq/Session3*

 In this session we will use human data from the 1000 genomes dataset in a simulated GWAS analysis.
 The file we are using contains genotypes for approximately 2500 individuals from 26 different global populations.
 The file was originally downloaded from the 1000 genomes ftp site here (ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/)

 Programs required: